-counterbalanced across subjects.
+Category A: both objects large; Category B: both objects small).
+For subjects in the relation condition, the categories were defined by the objects' relative values on one dimension (e.g., Category A: right object larger; Category B: left object larger).
+Within all four cells of the 2×2 design (feature-match, feature-contrast, relationmatch, relation-contrast), the dimension defining the categories was counterbalanced across subjects.
 The comparisons of interest were between the feature-match and feature-contrast groups, and between the relation-match and relation-contrast groups, to test the effect of comparison type separately on feature-based and relational category learning.
-(No predictions were made comparing the feature groups to the relation groups, because the relative difficulty of learning featural versus relational categories was not a focus here.)
-A contrast advantage was predicted for the featurebased categories (i.e., the feature-contrast group outperforming the feature-match group), based on feature-based theories of category learning and selective attention (Nosofsky, 1986).
+(No predictions were made comparing the feature groups to the relation groups because the relative difficulty of learning featural vs. relational categories was not a focus here.)
+A contrast advantage was predicted for the feature-based categories (i.e., the feature-contrast group outperforming the featurematch group), based on feature-based theories of category learning and selective attention (Nosofsky, 1986).
 The critical comparison was for the relational categories: If relational categories are learned by similar mechanisms to those governing feature-based learning, then the relational groups should also exhibit a contrast advantage.
 On the other hand, if relational categories are learned by structural alignment, then the relational groups should exhibit a match advantage.
-Thus, applying featurebased theories to relational category learning predicts a main effect of comparison, such that the contrast groups should outperform the match groups (irrespective of category type), whereas viewing relational category learning as a form of analogical reasoning predicts an interaction between comparison type (match vs. contrast) and category type (featural vs. relational).
+Thus, applying feature-based theories to relational category learning predicts a main effect of comparison, such that the contrast groups should outperform the match groups (irrespective of category type), whereas viewing relational category learning as a form of analogical reasoning predicts an interaction between comparison type (match vs. contrast) and category type (featural vs. relational).

+Subjects.
 One hundred seventy-one undergraduate students from the University of Colorado Boulder participated for course credit in an introductory psychology course.
 This and all subsequent experiments were approved by the institutional review board at the University of Colorado Boulder.

-Each stimulus contained two objects as shown in Figure 1.
+Stimuli.
+Each stimulus contained two objects, as shown in Figure 1.
 Each object was defined by values on three dimensions (size, brightness, and radius tilt), and each dimension had four possible values, which were easily discriminable.
-Thus there were $64 (4^3)$ possible objects.
-The objects' brightness values (on a 0-255 gray scale on a standard LCD monitor) were 15, 60, 80, 250; their sizes (in radius) were 1.04, 1.73, 2.07, and 3.20 cm; and their radius tilts were 23°, 49°, 61°, and 85°.
+Thus, there were $64 (4^3)$ possible objects.
+The objects' brightness values (on a 0-255 gray scale on a standard LCD monitor) were 15, 60, 80, and 250; their sizes (in radius) were 1.04, 1.73, 2.07, and 3.20 cm; and their radius tilts were 23°, 49°, 61°, and 85°.
 The values of each dimension were jointly assigned to the two objects within a stimulus as (1,2), (2,1), (3,4), or (4,3).
-For example, the pair (1,2) indicates a stimulus in which the left object had brightness level 1 and the right object had brightness level 2.
-Thus there were 64 possible stimuli (i.e., object pairs), obtained by crossing these 4 value pairs on all 3 dimensions.
-These assignments enabled construction of featurebased and relational categories from the same set of stimuli, as shown in Figure 2 and described next in the Design section.
+For example, the pair (1,2) indicates a stimulus in which the left object had Brightness Level 1 and the right object had Brightness Level 2.
+Thus, there were 64 possible stimuli (i.e., object pairs), obtained by crossing these four value pairs on all three dimensions.
+These assignments enabled construction of feature-based and relational categories from the same set of stimuli, as shown in Figure 2 and described next in the Design section.